meidrix biomediacals Headermotiv Forschung und Entwicklung, Mitarbeitende im Reinraum halten ein Behäter mit Kollagen in den Händen

 2017 | Mechanobiological processes of tissue engineered cartilage replacement materials.

-Nachtsheim, J., Markert, B. and Stoffel, M. (2017), Mechanobiological processes of tissue engineered cartilage replacement materials.
+Nachtsheim, J., Markert, B. and Stoffel, M. (2017).
 Proc.
 Appl.
 Math.
 Mech., 17: 211-212.

 2017 | The geometrical shape of mesenchymal stromal cells measured by quantitative shape descriptors is determined by the stiffness of the biomaterial and by cyclic tensile forces.